mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Provides cost breakdowns based on selected configurations.
 - Allows comparison of different pricing options.
 - Aids in understanding potential expenses before deploying resources.

+## Cost allocation tags
+A tag is a label that you or AWS assign to an AWS resource.
+Each tag consists of a key and a value.
+Tagged resources can appear on the Cost Explorer or on a cost allocation report.

 ## AWS Cost and Usage Report (CUR)